Azure/azure-kusto-microhack1/README.md

 ### Task 10: Create bins and visualize time series 🎓

+📆 Use table: `LogisticsTelemetryHistorical`

-Write a query to show a timechart of the number of records over time.
+✍🏻 Write a query to show a timechart of the number of historical records over time.
 Use 10 minute bins (buckets).
-Each point on the timechart represent the number of devices on that bucket.
+Each point on the timechart represent the number of devices in that bucket.

 Example result: